influenceth/sdk/README.md

 ## Image API

-The following endpoints are located at https://images.influenceth.io (or images-staging for testnet)
+The following endpoints are located at https://images.influenceth.io (or images-goerli for testnet)

 ### GET /v1/asteroids/:id/image.svg
 Returns the asteroid card generally displayed in OpenSea.
 This will be *aggressively* rate-limited as it is a high-bandwidth call.
 Consider using the OpenSea API as well: https://docs.opensea.io/reference/api-overview